A measurement of the secondary-CMB and millimeter-wave-foreground bispectrum using 800 square degrees of South Pole

 B12 also showed that by simultaneously constraining cosmology and cluster physics with the tSZ bispectrum, one could make a precise prediction for the amplitude of the tSZ power spectrum.
+A measurement of the tSZ bispectrum provides new constraints on intra-cluster gas physics and therefore acts as a bridge between the very low-redshift, very massive clusters that currently constrain gas models (mostly through X-ray observations) and the very high-redshift, low-mass clusters that dominate the tSZ power spectrum.

 The tSZ contribution to the CMB power spectrum is difficult to separate from the contribution of the kinematic SZ (kSZ) effect \citep{sunyaev80} in current data \citep{reichardt12b}.
 However, under the assumption that the contribution to the bispectrum from the kSZ is negligible (see Section \ref{sec:sigmodels} for details), the bispectrum-based prediction for the tSZ power spectrum can be used to sharpen the measurement of the kSZ power spectrum.
 The resulting constraints on the kSZ effect---which are interesting for cosmology and for models of reionization \citep[e.g.,][]{knox98,gruzinov98}---are potentially much stronger than from the power spectrum alone.